+Earlier this month the Migratory Bird Conservation Commission approved the acquisition of 419 acres on three national wildlife refuges.
+The funds used for these procurement come from the sale of Federal Duck Stamps.
 The Duck Stamp Act requires anyone 16 or older to purchase a Stamp for waterfowl hunting.
 But you don’t have to be a waterfowl hunter to purchase a Federal Duck Stamp!
-If you care about wildlife and habitats they depend on, help conserve these critical lands by purchasing a Federal Duck Stamp!